aprGitHub/3_Getting_and_Cleaning_Data_Project/CodeBook.md

 * A 561-feature vector with time and frequency domain variables.
 * Its activity label.
 * An identifier of the subject who carried out the experiment.
+Notes:
+* Features are normalized and bounded within [-1,1].
+* Each feature vector is a row on the text file.

 ### The dataset includes the following files:
 * 'README.txt'